timbeiko/eth-roadmap-faq/README.md

 ## Sharding

-* Third topic: sharding.
-Is there any consensus on what sharding will look like in the future?
+* Is there any consensus on what sharding will look like in the future?
 It seems like execution sharding has been totally abandoned in favor of a rollup-centric future.
     * Execution sharding has been "deprecated" in favor of rollup-centric scaling of execution.
 Data sharding is now the main approach being researched and implemented.
 * How do rollups actually work post merge?
 Do they still sit on top of ETH1 / the execution layer?
 Or will they sit directly on top of the consensus layer?
     * They keep working as they do today, deployed on the execution layer, but can leverage consensus layer finality.